AnishLaha-26/HuzzAI-FE/README.md

 ## 🏝️ Made at Shipwrecked

-This project was built at [**Shipwrecked**](https://shipwrecked.hackclub.com), the world's first hackathon on an island 🌴 — where hackers build under the stars, by the sea.
+This project was built for [**Shipwrecked**](https://shipwrecked.hackclub.com), the world's first hackathon on an island 🌴 — where hackers build under the stars, by the sea.

 ---